Thrill Seekers (film): Plot

 While checking the time-traveling device, Merrick learns of another catastrophe: a fire at Copps Coliseum that will kill over 11,000 people, including his ex-wife and son.
 Unable to convince them not to go, Merrick tells the FBI about the coming disaster.
 While Baker is still suspicious, he decides to be cautious and has firefighters dispatched.
 They manage to put out a fire in the stadium restaurant which was the probable cause of the disaster.

 Felder and Cortez are now informed by Grifasi that the timeline has been severely altered and the world they know no longer exists with millions of people in California being killed when a nuclear reactor melted down 22 years earlier in the new timeline.
 The agents are also unable to return because they learn that one of the surviving passengers from the averted plane crash killed the inventor of the time travel device in a car crash before he could invent it.
 The only way to reset the timeline is to make sure the Copps Coliseum fire occurs in order to prevent the timeline from altering too much to be recoverable and then to travel to the past to prevent Merrick from saving the lives of the people who will go on to cause the California disaster in the future.

 The agents pursue Merrick and blow up his car with Elisabeth in it, then travel to the stadium and plant multiple explosive devices.
 The explosions kill Merrick's ex-wife and son.
 Merrick uses the time-travel device and returns to the time before Elisabeth is killed.
 Merrick and Elizabeth manage to partially evacuate the stadium before the agents set off the explosions.
 Felder, who now regrets his actions, kills Cortez but is then killed by falling rubble.
 As he dies, Felder recognizes Stanton as the inventor of the time machine and tells him not to invent it, but Stanton appears not to understand the warning.
 Merrick, along with Elizabeth, his ex-wife, and son survive the accident.
-Merrick and Elizabeth share a kiss while a group of time travelers watch the scene.
+Merrick and Elizabeth share a kiss while a group of time travelers watches the scene.